 Technology Development for commercial production

-of 2D materials (TMDs) for revolutionizing green hydrogen production due to their unique properties.
+of 2D materials (TMDs) for revolutionizing green H2 production due to their unique properties.

 Challenges Addressing >>

-- Ensuring high purity and controlled synthesis with minimal defects.
+- Ensuring high purity & controlled synthesis with minimal defects.

-- Maintaining a consistent size, morphology, and composition.
+- Maintaining a consistent size, morphology, & composition.

-- Catalysts development with higher activity, stability, and durability.
+- Catalysts development with higher activity, stability, & durability.

 Research in Advanced Materials in Catalysis includes various aspects focused on developing innovative materials and techniques to enhance catalytic processes.